 Now explore the fun!

 I could write so much on each topic covered in this post (and I will), but I hope this post is enough to get you started with the new vector tile basemaps & layers capabilities.
 But guess what?
 I have written more!
-Look for the new book Mapping By Design: A Guide to ArcGIS Maps for Adobe Creative Cloud coming soon!
+Check out my new book, Mapping By Design: A Guide to ArcGIS Maps for Adobe Creative Cloud available now!
 Also, check out these past tutorials and posts that myself and others have written on the topic.
 I look forward to diving into the details of working with Maps for Adobe with you all soon.